-Our goal to find 140,000 environmental love songs that inspire ecological actions, help save our planet earth and stop climate change.
-Fans and musicians worldwide are invited to help us get those environmental love songs written, recorded and on the charts.
+Our goal to find 140,000 environmental love songs, media, art, theater and dance productions that inspire ecological actions, help save our sweet but gasping planet Earth from abrupt climate change and other ecological threats.
+Musicians, artists and fans worldwide are invited to help us win this game for all the life that loves to live.

 Fans can help by

-sponsoring us to write an environmental song about an issue of their choice or sponsor a song we are working on.
+sponsoring us to write an environmental song about an issue of their choice or sponsor a song, art or other media we are working on.
 If you

 sponsor one of Stele's (my) songs, you will get a copyright co-ownership certificate in your or a friend's name.

-140,000 was chosen as it is the approximate number of endangered species that may be in danger of extinction.
+140,000 was chosen as it is the approximate number of endangered species.

 “ReDuce ReUse ReSilience” or “Resilience Vs The Zombie Apocalypse” are a couple eco song concepts that could help amp up the eco laggarts.
 Let’s get this word in a song, and convince it to sound poetic.
 So let’s write some ReSilience song.
 Remember you can win rad stuff for writing the song.